Stellar is a common financial platform, designed to be open and accessible to everyone.

 The Executive Director will be responsible for appointment of other management positions, including but not limited to financial, operations, community, technology, etc. and the setting of salary and benefit levels for other staff.
 The Executive Director (“ED”) and other managers appointed by the ED will retain the right to resign at any time upon written notice.

 In order to attract and retain the best employees, the Foundation acknowledges that it must offer competitive salaries and benefits.
 Employee Salaries are set by the Executive Director and approved by the Board.
 The Executive Director salary is set by the Board.
-Employees will also be offered stellar bonuses, as approved by the independent members of the Board.
-All employees of the Foundation are on a four-year vesting schedule for their stellars.
+Employees will also be offered lumen bonuses, as approved by the independent members of the Board.
+All employees of the Foundation are on a four-year vesting schedule for their lumens.

 Continued funding of the foundation and auction

-From the original donation, 5% of the stellars were set aside to fund the operations of the Foundation.
-Periodically the Foundation will auction off a portion of these stellars in the operational pool to raise money for the operations of the Foundation.
+From the original donation, 5% of the lumens were set aside to fund the operations of the Foundation.
+Periodically the Foundation will auction off a portion of these lumens in the operational pool to raise money for the operations of the Foundation.
 The auction will take place inside the distributed exchange.
 These will be held on an as-needed basis, though we intend to hold one of these auctions monthly.

 The Foundation may also receive donations from the public.